AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 # Making commits

 Once you have added or modified code for your analyses that you are happy with, you will need to commit your changes to your feature branch.
-A Git commit ensures that the new file or changes to an existing file are saved under version control.
+A Git commit saves your code changes to version control.
 For each commit, a unique ID (also known as a hash) will be assigned to identify that commit, allowing you to easily track changes.

 !!! note